History of Armenia

 The Iron Age kingdom of Urartu was replaced by the Orontid dynasty, which ruled Armenia first as satraps under Achaemenid Persian rule and later as independent kings.
 Following Persian and subsequent Macedonian rule, the Kingdom of Greater Armenia was established in 190 BC by Artaxias I, founder of the Artaxiad dynasty.
 The Kingdom of Armenia rose to the peak of its influence in the 1st century BC under Tigranes the Great before falling under Roman suzerainty.
 In the 1st century AD, a branch of the ruling Arsacid dynasty of the Parthian Empire established itself on the throne of Armenia.

 In the early 4th century, Arsacid Armenia became the first state to accept Christianity as its state religion.
 The Armenians later fell under Byzantine, Sassanid Persian, and Islamic hegemony, but reinstated their independence with the Bagratid kingdom of Armenia in the 9th century.
 After the fall of the kingdom in 1045, and the subsequent Seljuk conquest of Armenia in 1064, the Armenians established a kingdom in Cilicia, which existed until its destruction in 1375.

 In the early 16th century, much of Armenia came under Safavid Persian rule; however, over the centuries Western Armenia fell under Ottoman rule, while Eastern Armenia remained under Persian rule.
 By the 19th century, Eastern Armenia was conquered by Russia and Greater Armenia was divided between the Ottoman and Russian empires.

 In the early 20th century, the Ottoman government subjected the Armenians to a genocide in which up to 1.5 million Armenians were killed and many more were dispersed throughout the world via Syria and Lebanon.
 In 1918, an independent Republic of Armenia was established in Eastern Armenia in the wake of the collapse of the Russian Empire.
-This republic fell under Soviet rule in 1920, and Armenia became a republic within the Soviet Union after its founding.
+This republic was incorporated into the Soviet Union in 1920 as a Soviet Socialist Republic.
 In 1991, with the dissolution of the Soviet Union, the modern-day independent Republic of Armenia was established.

 Prehistory

 Stone tools from 325,000 years ago have been found in Armenia which indicate the presence of early humans at this time.

-In the 1960s excavations in the Yerevan 1 Cave uncovered evidence of ancient human habitation, including the remains of a 48,000-year-old heart, and a human cranial fragment and tooth of a similar age.
+Excavations at Yerevan 1 Cave in the 1960s revealed evidence of Upper Paleolithic human habitation, including a cranial fragment and a molar tooth believed to belong to a child, dated between 47,800 and 49,000 years before present.
+These finds were discovered alongside faunal remains, shedding light on the early presence of Homo sapiens in the region.

 The Armenian Highland shows traces of settlement from the Neolithic era.
 Archaeological surveys in 2010 and 2011 have resulted in the discovery of the world's earliest known leather shoe (3,500 BC), straw skirt (3,900 BC), and wine-making facility (4,000 BC) at the Areni-1 cave complex.

 The Shulaveri-Shomu culture of the central Transcaucasus region is one of the earliest known prehistoric cultures in the area, carbon-dated to roughly 6000–4000 BC.